KyberCritter/Classify-Them-All/README.md

 # Classify Them All

-Predicting the in-game statistics of Pokémon characters from in-game statistics and image colors.
+Using machine learning to predict the types of Pokémon characters based on in-game statistics and image data.
 For an analysis of methodology, results, and more, read the paper, `reports/Classify Them All Report.pdf`.
 For a simplified explanation of the project, read the presentation, `reports/Classify Them All Presentation.pdf`.

 ## License